Kmack710/710-lib/README.md

-# WIP est Release Date - May 10th
+# WIP Release Date - May 10th
+## Currently only fully works on ESX - QBCore fix ups will be may 9-10th!
+# Docs will be on http://Kmack710.info/docs
 # 710-Lib is A Multi-Framework Wrapper
 ### Any Scripts made with 710-lib Framework.
 Calls and export will work on Any framework(ESX and QBCore out of the box and any other one with some edits!)
 ## PR Changes if updates happen to frameworks or if you want to add another popular one like VRP!